ScriptAlchemist/just_in/_posts/preview.md

 It seems that remark is a bit older and the new tool to use is. [rehype highlight](https://github.com/rehypejs/rehype-highlight#unifieduserehypehighlight-options) which directly connects to remark.
 Which are shown in the example above the css.
-As this point we have a cleaned up application with the very minimum styling.
+At this point we have a cleaned up application with the very minimum styling.

 At this point you should have a working blog.
 With an idea of how to add